-Stewart, Jon and Jim Cramer, Interview transcript
+Stewart, Jon and Jim Cramer, Interview transcript 2009

-Summary
+Summary (Cut-Summary appears above)

-Among the key claims of the book are the following.
+Among the key claims of this book are the following.

 Politics is about conflict and collaboration, power and influence where rhetoric in its many senses of the term plays a central role.
 Politics enters into controversies when interests are at stake and governments are involved, if only obliquely.
 Where there is politics there is persuasion, aimed at seizing opportunities, meeting challenges, and thus realizing interests.